-How to Set Virtual Memory Windows 10 – In this post, I will provide a tutorial on how to add virtual memory in Windows 10, 8, and 7 step by step accompanied by pictures so that it is easy to understand.
+How to Set Virtual Memory Windows 10 PC (9 Easy Steps) – In this post, you will learn how to add virtual memory in Windows 10, 8, and 7 step by step accompanied by pictures so that it is easy to understand.

 What are Virtual Memory Windows 10 and its functions?

 Virtual Memory or Paging files is an important component that determines the performance of a computer.
 Increasing the size of Virtual Memory can speed up Windows 10’s performance, especially when running heavy programs and games.

 - 15+ Best Apps for Windows 10 Laptop Free Download

 - How to Open Camera in Laptop Windows 7/8/10